Yatra: Kailash-Mansarovar Yatra

 Mansarovar is a fresh-water lake in Tibet near Mount Kailash, and both are places of pilgrimage attracting religious people from India and neighboring countries.
 The mountain is considered a sacred place in four religions: Hinduism, Buddhism, Jainism, and Bon.
 According to Hindu mythology mount Kailash is the abode of Shiva and circumambulating Mount Kailash on foot is a holy ritual.
 Another lake called Lake Rakshastal lying close to the west of Lake Manasarovar and The Great Mount Kailash.
 These lakes are the source of the Brahmaputra River and the Karnali River, a tributary of the river Ganges.

 Kanwar Yatra

 The Kanwar Yatra is an annual pilgrimage of devotees of Shiva, known as Kānwarias, to Hindu pilgrimage places of Haridwar, Gaumukh and Gangotri in Uttarakhand and Sultanganj in Bihar to fetch holy waters of Ganges River.
 Millions of participants gather sacred water from the Ganga and carry it across hundreds of miles to dispense as offerings in their local Śhiva shrines, or specific temples such as Pura Mahadeva and Augharnath temple in Meerut, and Kashi Vishwanath, Baidyanath, and Deoghar in Jharkhand.

-Kasi yatra
+Kashi yatra

-At Kashi Yatra, it is customary for every Hindu to undergo Kasi yatra on barefoot.
+At Kashi Yatra, it is customary for every Hindu to undergo Kashi yatra on barefoot.
 Pilgrims also visit Gaya to do Gaya Shraddha to their ancestors.
 Details regarding how to perform various rituals, the greatness of Kashi Kshetra.
-Importance of Kasi yatra is said in Kasi-Khand of Skanda Purana.
+Importance of Kashi yatra is said in Kasi-Khand of Skanda Purana.